Overview of deploying languages in Office 365 ProPlus

-Proofing Tools: Localized language versions of Office include proofing tools for a set of companion langauges.
-For more details and links to proofing tool downloads for each language, see Proofing Tools for Office 365 ProPlus.
+Proofing Tools: Localized language versions of Office include proofing tools for a set of companion languages.
+For more details, see Proofing Tools for Office 365 ProPlus.

 ScreenTip Language: Translations that show the text of display elements such as buttons, menus, and dialog boxes in another language.
 You can download Microsoft Office ScreenTip Language 2013 from the Microsoft Download Center.
 ScreenTip Language installs over a Click-to-Run installation.